gaultier/blog/making_my_static_blog_generator_11_times_faster.md

 But we have to remember to run it frequently or set up a periodic job that does it for us.

+That's a ~21x speed-up from the original time.

 ## Addendum 2

 Since spawning the `cmark` process, having `cmark` parsing the command line options, over and over, is still taking a good chunk of the time, we can switch to using `libcmark` directly.
-This is something I wanted to do anyway to extract a table of content, etc from the markdown:
+This is something I wanted to do anyway to extract a table of content, etc from the markdown.
+Since the running time is getting lower and lower, we add `--shell=none` and increase the warm-up to reduce statistical outliers:

 ```sh
 $ hyperfine --shell=none --warmup 10 ./src.bin